Redbank Valley Shuts Out Karns City; A-C Valley/Union Earns Softball Victory

 The Bulldogs led 6-0 after two innings.

+Redbank Valley, Keystone, and Union/A-C Valley sports coverage on Explore and D9Sports.com is brought to you by Heeter Lumber.

-Breckin Minich went 2 for 3 with a RBI and Carrier drove in two runs for Redbank Valley.
+Breckin Minich went 2 for 3 with an RBI and Carrier drove in two runs for Redbank Valley.

 Michael Neff was 2 for 3 for Karns City.